OpenVPN/openvpn3-linux/docs/man/openvpn3-session-manage.1.rst

                 Can be used instead of ``--path`` where the tun interface name managed by OpenVPN 3 is given instead.

+--log-level[=LEVEL]
+                View/change the log-level for this session.
+This will have an instant impact on the log level next time there are new log events from the VPN session.
+If no new log level is given, only the current log level will be shown.

 --timeout SECS
                 Defines how long it will attempt to reestablish the connection when restarting or resuming a session.
 Default is to never